 And he comes from Massachusetts, by the way.

-He's got a throw perfectly.
+And he's got to throw perfectly.

-Now he has been two nothing less than phenomenal.
+Now, he has been nothing less than phenomenal in his short span.

-in his short span, in his short span.
+In his short span.

 It's not a big sample size.

-He's a big, big lanky right-hander.
+He's a big, big, lanky right hander.

-And you can neutralize to some extent the home run at least.
+Largely because both teams have very, very dangerous left handed batters, home run hitters, and you can neutralize to some extent the home run at least.

 But who turned those tables?